Let's Play Fair: inclusive playgrounds

 Why are inclusive playgrounds important?

-Play is fundamental to a child’s development and wellbeing, and playgrounds facilitate this.
+Play is fundamental to a child’s development and wellbeing, and playgrounds help this.
 There are over 1 million disabled children in the UK.

 Through play a child can: